 - Cons : No disc brakes for the selling price.

 From experience, I’ve seen parents being overwhelmed by lots of information when it comes to buying bikes for their kids.

 Well, it’s a lot of info to digest but it shouldn’t be that complicated.

 In this section below, I’ve covered the 5 important things to look out for before you buy.
 Going through the sections below will give you a clearer idea of what to expect.

-24″ bikes are the last bike size before stepping into adult bike size territory.
-Generally the minimum age for 24″ bikes is at least 7 years old.
+24 inch is the last bike size before stepping into adult bike size territory.
+Generally, the minimum age for 24 inch bikes is at least 7 years old.

 A more accurate method is to measure their inseam.

 Inseam is the length measured from the crotch to the floor of a child who is standing with both feet flat on the ground.